Temple architecture (LDS Church): Identical design

-In April 1998, just six months following announcement of the intent to build the smaller temples, Hinckley announced plans to immediately begin construction of 32 more temples, with details to come later after consideration of needs, with a goal of having 100 temples in operation by the year 2000.
-This announcement kicked off an aggressive building cycle, using relatively identical models and floorplans.
-Described as a "classic modern, single-spire design," these temples have two progressive ordinance rooms and two sealing rooms.
-Total floor area for these temples is 10700 sqft.
-The exteriors have slightly different finishes.
-Most are granite or marble quarried from regional quarries such as Imperial Danby White variegated marble quarried from Vermont, which was used in many temples in the United States.
+In April 1998, just six months after announcing the plan to build smaller temples, Hinckley announced plans to immediately begin construction of 32 additional temples, with details to follow a consideration of needs; the goal was to have 100 temples in operation by the year 2000.
+This announcement kicked off an aggressive building cycle, using relatively identical models and floor plans.
+Described as having a "classic modern, single-spire design," these temples have two progressive ordinance rooms and two sealing rooms.
+The total floor area for these temples is 10700 sqft.
+The exteriors use slightly different finishes.
+Most are granite or marble from regional quarries—for example, Imperial Danby White variegated marble quarried in Vermont, which was used in many LDS Church temples in the United States.
 The temples built in Australia and Fiji used granite imported from Italy.
-Other than minor variations in finish, landscaping, and setting, these temples are virtually identical.
-38 temples were built between 1999 and 2003 using this design.
-The Columbus Ohio Temple was the first temple using this design to be identified, just a few weeks following Hinckley's initial announcement.
-With its dedication in August 1999, the Spokane Washington Temple was the first of this design to be completed.
+Other than minor variations in finish, landscaping, and setting, these temples are almost identical.
+A total of 38 temples were built between 1999 and 2003 using this design.
+The Columbus Ohio Temple was the first temple designated to use this floor plan, just a few weeks after Hinckley's initial announcement.
+The Spokane Washington Temple, dedicated in August 1999, was the first of this design to be completed.